WSU-janderson/project6-multiset-design-JoJoBird1/Design_Doc.md

 ### intersection_with()
 This set-like operation would be used to find items that appear in both MultiSets, this typically happens when multiple players are sharing the same crafting materials, or the loot items from a defeated monster need to be shown to multiple players.
 Intersection_with() would store each occurrence on an element as its own entry in the Sequence(<string>) by scanning the Sequence element by element to check if the MultiSet contains a matching occurrence, then checks the second list exactly the same way, and if a match is found it will append it to a new Sequence.
 The conceptual time complexity for intersection_with() would be O(m x n).
 Some edge cases would be is the items appear in one set but not the other, identifying case-sensitivity, or if either MultiSet is empty.

+## Extension Feature
+The extension feature I would us for the MultiSet is top_k(k) operation, which returns the k most frequent items.
+This will enhance the gameplay interface for the player because this operation could be used to display what materials the player tends to hoard the most.

+## UML Diagram